 “Ministers must finally deliver the employment bill they promised more than two years ago to ban zero hour contracts.
 This includes bringing in decent notice of shifts and compensation for cancelled shifts,” said Frances O’Grady, general secretary of the TUC in response to the research.

 Certain financial services including credit cards, bank loans and mortgages require proof of a stable income, which many zero hour contract workers cannot provide due to the lack of guaranteed hours in their contracts.

-Who are the campaigners calling for zero hour contracts to be banned?
+Why are campaigners calling for zero hour contracts to be banned?

-Trade unions including the Trades Union Congress (TUC), Unison, Unite and GMB have called for years for an end to zero hour contracts.
+Trade unions including the TUC, Unison, Unite and GMB have called for years for an end to zero hour contracts.

 In a recent survey conducted by the TUC and the equality organisation Race on the Agenda (Rota), they were described as “the most egregious example of one-sided flexibility at work”, handing the employer total control over their workers’ hours.

 The report also found that minority ethnic women are almost twice as likely to be on zero hour contracts as white men.